 Finally, you and your family members must pass a background check.
 If there is certain criminal activity on your record, you may be disqualified from the SNAP program.

-How do you maintain your food stamps in Alabama?
+How do you maintain your food stamps eligibility in Alabama?

 Your food stamps eligibility will be checked on a regular basis while you receive benefits.
 If you want to maintain your benefit amount, you must abide by the work requirements of the program.
 This means that you must continue to work a minimum number of hours per week and do what you can to maintain your employment.

 Abiding by the work requirements may eventually result in an increase to your income, which would cause a decrease in your benefit amount.
 However, this is the overall goal of the SNAP program, because the DHR aims to help families become financially independent.
-Find out which other factors will help you maintain your qualifications by downloading our free guide.
+Learn more about the other factors you need to maintain on food stamps by downloading our free guide.